Q: How long have you done this? etc

 Q: Do you shoot in color or black and white?
 Or both?

-A: With digital all images are shot in color, but we make images B/W, vintage, etc at your request.
-There is no extra charge for our unique color processing.
+A: My RAW digital images start as color but can be processed B/W, vintage, etc at your request.
+There is no extra charge for my unique color processing.

 Q: How do you make your photos look like they do?